top of page

 Understanding the Age Groups and Their Needs

-Before giving advice on age range.
-Some friendly advice for the parent or guardian assisting the junior safely at the driving range or the golf course.
-When helping the student move the golf club always be in front of the student - NEVER BEHIND.
-Explain the only time to swing the golf club is in the bay at the driving range and create a safe zone to stand during the golf swing.
-That golf head travels at 30 to 50 miles an hour, it will do some damage.
+Before diving into age-specific advice, here’s some friendly guidance for parents or guardians assisting juniors at the driving range or golf course.
+When helping the student move the golf club, always be in front of them—NEVER BEHIND.
+Explain that the only time to swing the golf club is in the bay at the driving range, and create a safe zone to stand during the swing.
+Remember, that golf head travels at 30 to 50 miles an hour; it can do some serious damage.

 Juniors between 5 and 14 years old vary widely in physical ability and cognitive development.
 Breaking this range into smaller groups helps create age-appropriate lessons: